-(This post was originally published on December 17th, 2015.
+(This post was last published on October 23rd, 2017.
 We’ve updated it for accuracy and completeness.)

 Here are the B2B ecommerce trends that are driving these numbers.
 You’ll want to take note of how these trends will affect your B2B business and the overall industry.

 While B2B sellers have sold online for over a decade, it hasn’t always been a main revene source.
 Today’s forward-thinking leaders though are building sophisticated online experiences as part of a digital-first strategy to meet the changing habits of B2B buyers.